Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-02-01-starting-jquery.md

 This will return a jQuery object containing a reference to the all of the matching `h1` elements in the DOM.

-As you will learn it is from this object that most of your work will occur for jQuery.
+As you will learn, it is from this object that most of your work will occur for jQuery.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8_o6b0wUHIU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>